RommelTJ/ExercisesAndAlgorithms/glossary/datastructures/4-HashTables.md

 Notice that we included the keys as well as the values in each linked list node.
 Otherwise we wouldn't know which key was for which value!

+## When hash table operations cost O(n) time

+### Hash collisions

+If all our keys caused hash collisions, we'd be at risk of having to walk through all of our values for a single lookup (in the example above, we'd have one big linked list).
+This is unlikely, but it could happen.
+That's the worst case.

+### Dynamic array resizing

+Suppose we keep adding more items to our hash map.
+As the number of keys and values in our hash map exceeds the number of indices in the underlying array, hash collisions become inevitable.

+To mitigate this, we could expand our underlying array whenever things start to get crowded.
+That requires allocating a larger array and rehashing all of our existing keys to figure out their new position—O(n) time.